Shane32/Analyzers/README.md

 To fix this warning, use the asynchronous version of the method such as `SingleAsync()` or `FirstOrDefaultAsync()`.

+3. Async methods must have CancellationToken parameter analyzer

+Ensures that methods ending with "Async" in non-Controller classes have a CancellationToken parameter.
+This enforces the best practice of supporting cancellation in all asynchronous operations.

+To fix this warning, add a CancellationToken parameter to the method signature.
+The parameter can be optional with a default value of `default`.

 ## Credits

 Glory to Jehovah, Lord of Lords and King of Kings, creator of Heaven and Earth, who through his Son Jesus Christ,